bansalgokul/helm-optimize/README.md

 ### Deduplication

 The `dedup` command analyzes the chart and its dependencies, identifying duplicate subchart references.
 It then restructures the chart to eliminate these duplications while maintaining all required functionality.

+### Cleanup

+The `cleanup` command performs a depth-first search on Helm charts, runs 'helm dep up' at the bottom-most level, and removes original directories for dependencies with 'repository: file:' format after the dependency charts are created.
+This helps maintain a cleaner chart structure.

 ## Extending the Plugin